giordano-lucas/dex-cyclic-arbitrage/index.md

 For instance, we could consider the following :

-1. `Number of cycles per cluster` : indeed, a in a random clustering, the number
+1. `Number of cycles per cluster` :
-2. `Profit per cluster` :
+2. `Profit per cluster` : we would expect to observe clusters more profitable than others
-3. `Proftiability per cluster` :
+3. `Proftiability per cluster` : this metric is related to the risk associated to a cluster.
+Indeed, some clusters could be less profitable than others (in average) but yielding a higher probablity to make a profit in the end.
+It s the type of analysis that we would like to conduct with this metric.
-4. `Token Distribution understandign per cluster` :
+4. `Token Distribution understanding per cluster` :

 {% include_relative figures/clustering/Profitability_of_each_cluster_train.html %}